Tutorial 2: Create an app with containers¶

 Grant the privileges and test the app¶

-In this section, you will grant the required privileges to the app and test the app by calling the services in the container.
+In this section, you grant the required privileges to the app and test the app by calling the services in the container.

 You can run SQL commands using either Snowsight or the Snowflake CLI.